Lizzardis/Rasp-Pi-Hosts/README.md

 # Rasp-Pi-Misc
-This is a private collection of tweaks or changes which are used on my Raspberry Pi.
+This is a private collection of tweaks, hacks or code which I have taken from other parts of the web.

 ## Update-Script.sh
 This Update-Script.sh is an executable .sh script which will automatically update the Raspberry Pi & also update the host lists contained within Pi-Hole.